huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 metrics = trainer.evaluate()
 ```

-Optionally, you can push the full dataset to the Hub for later use:
+Optionally, you can push the dataset to the Hub for later use:

 ```python
 # save full argilla dataset for reproducibility
 rg.load("bankingapp_sentiment").to_datasets().push_to_hub("bankingapp_sentiment")
 ```

 As a next step, check out the [Argilla Tutorials](https://docs.argilla.io/en/latest/tutorials/tutorials.html) section.
-All the tutorials can be run using Colab or local Jupyter Notebooks, so you can start building datasets with Argilla and Spaces!
+All the tutorials can be run using Colab or local Jupyter Notebooks.

 ## Feedback and support

-If you have improvement suggestions or need specific support, please join [Argilla Slack community](https://join.slack.com/t/rubrixworkspace/shared_invite/zt-whigkyjn-a3IUJLD7gDbTZ0rKlvcJ5g) or reach out on [Argilla's GitHub repository](https://github.com/argilla-io/argilla).
+If you have suggestions or need specific support, please join [Argilla Slack community](https://join.slack.com/t/rubrixworkspace/shared_invite/zt-whigkyjn-a3IUJLD7gDbTZ0rKlvcJ5g) or reach out on [Argilla's GitHub repository](https://github.com/argilla-io/argilla).

 ## Setting up secret environment variables